BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyPhoneRepairCalc.md

 Fill in ALL 10 blanks in the starter code with the correct code.
 Blanks look like this: ???

 When finished, type in both Test Runs to make sure your code works correctly.
-If no errors, submit to replit classroom and then go to the Canvas assignment and say "done"
+If no errors, submit your Replit URL to Canvas

 Test Run 1:
 ```